AndreaDiotallevi/expense_tracker/README.md

 The application is deployed to Heroku at this link: [https://expense-tracker-sinatra.herokuapp.com](https://expense-tracker-sinatra.herokuapp.com/)

+## Challenges and Goals

+* Build a full-stack web application to help people keep track of group holiday expenses and each member credit and debit.
+* Build a MVC application following conventional design patterns.
+* Design relational database associations and RESTful routes.
+* Write SQL-like queries through an Object-Relational Mapping system like Active Record within a MVC application.
+* Build a fully-tested application with 100% test coverage.

 ## Prerequisites

 * Clone this repository with ```git clone git@github.com:AndreaDiotallevi/expense-tracker.git```